himmAllRight/himmAllRight-source/content/post/draft-website-with-jenkins.md

 The `-D` flag tells hugo to include all draft posts, while the `-F` flag has it include all posts with a future date.
 The `-b` flag sets the url for the generated website.
-This sould the be url or ip address of the nginx server setup previously.
+This should the be url or IP address of the nginx server setup previously.
 Lastly, the `-d` flag tells hugo to output the generated static website to the `public` directory.
 This will be useful to know when deploying the build.